jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---

-# Publications
+## Publications

-Most of my research gets published in peer-reviewed journals, but I also upload preprints to arXiv.
+I mostly publish in peer-reviewed journals, but I also upload preprints to arXiv.
 In addition to academic articles, I write policy briefs, typically in response to a request for information.

 ### Research
 - **Schuett, J.**, Reuel, A., & Carlier, A. (2024).
 How to design an AI ethics board. _AI and Ethics_. <https://doi.org/10.1007/s43681-023-00409-y>